puzzlef/louvain-communities-openmp-dynamic/README.md

 of **passes**.
 This is repeated for *seventeen* different graphs.

 From the results, we make make the following observations.
-The frontier-based dynamic approach converges the fastest, while obtaining communities with only slightly lower modularity than other approaches.
-We also observe that naive dynamic approach is faster than the delta-screening based dynamic approach.
+The frontier-based dynamic approach converges the fastest, which obtaining communities with only slightly lower modularity than other approaches.
+We also observe that delta-screening based dynamic Louvain algorithm has the same performance as that of the naive dynamic approach.
 Therefore, **frontier-based dynamic Louvain** would be the **best choice**.
-However, one of the most interesting things we note is that sequential static approach is actually faster than OpenMP-based approach with 12 threads.
+However, one of the most interesting things we note is that sequential static approach is only slightly slower than OpenMP-based approach with 12 threads.
 This is indeed suprising, and is likely due to higher pressure on cache coherence system as well as the algorithm becoming closes to an unordered approach, which is inherently slower than an ordered approach.
-Trying to avoid community swaps does not seem to improve performance by any significant amount.
-However, it is possible that if unordered approach is used with OpenMP, then its performance may be higher than sequential approach.
+Trying to avoid community swaps with OpenMP-based approach does not seem to improve performance by any significant amount.
+However, it is possible that if unordered approach is used with OpenMP, then its performance may be a bit better.

 All outputs are saved in a [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data